-$^{^{33}\}mathrm{Table}$ A2 in Appendix B reports the results of ordinary least squares (OLS) models as benchmarks.
+34 Table B10 in Appendix B reports the results of ordinary least squares (OLS) models as benchmarks.
+35 Table B11 Appendix B reports the first stage of models 1 and

-34Table A3 Appendix B reports the first stage of Models 1 and 4.
+35 Table B11 Appendix B reports the first stage of models 1 and 4.
 Our instruments are always significant in the first stage (p < 0.01), and the F statistic is always much larger than 10.
 The first stage of the other models shows similar estimates (available upon request).
-We also note that standard diagnostic tests for two-stage least-squares (2SLS) show no concern of weak identification or under-identification, i.e. both the Kleibergen-Paap rk LM statistic and the Kleibergen-Paap rk Wald statistic are significant.
+We also note that standard diagnostic tests for two-stage least-squares (2SLS) show no concern of weak identification or underidentification, i.e., both the Kleibergen-Paap rk LM statistic and the Kleibergen-Paap rk Wald statistic are significant.